 The perception of what is considered constructive feedback here in Switzerland and back home might be different and parents should expect straightforward feedback from the teacher.
 As one mum puts it: ‘I already realized here that to be a good teacher means to push your kid hard.
 It might be considered negative, focused on criticism, etc..
 On the other hand it means they trust you to be confident enough to deal with it.’

 Unless you are fluent in one of the national languages, you might wonder how to communicate with the teacher during a meeting.
 Whilst the official policy states that the meeting will be conducted in German (or French or Italian, depending on which part of Switzerland you live in), often teachers are willing to support you if you struggle with the language.
 Depending on the teacher’s English skills, the meeting might be in English or a mix of both.

 However, you should not expect your teacher to conduct the meeting in English and some teachers might not feel comfortable in doing so.
 To avoid any misunderstandings, make sure to contact the teacher in advance of the meeting to find out if he or she is willing and able to speak English.
 Alternatively, you can to bring a friend or translator along to facilitate understanding.
-Some schools will even arrange for a translator for 1-to-1 meetings.
+Many schools will even arrange a translator for 1-to-1 meetings.
 The teacher might not know of this process, so bring it up and ask them to find out if translation is available.

 What is being discussed at the meeting?